Green With Envy

 Redefine Your Perception of Jealousy

 Although words can have hundreds of meanings (set has 430 definitions), we tend to have set perceptions of the terms we use.
-For example, when I think of someone being jealous, I get an image of a plotting, grasping, zombie-like being ripping what they want away from the person who possesses it.
+For example, when I think of someone being jealous, I imagine a plotting, grasping, zombie-like being ripping what they want away from the person who possesses it.

 However, when we look at jealousy and inspiration, they share common ground.
 When we’re inspired, we feel the motivation to do something.
 When we’re jealous, we feel motivated to have something.
 Merging the two brings us to a place where we decide what precisely we want, and how we can achieve it for ourselves.